-Inspection Violations and Foodborne Illness Risk
+Inspection Process, Associated Violations, and Foodborne Illness Risk Factors

-- Assessment of the daily control of foodborne illness risk factors.
+- Assessment of the daily control of foodborne illness risk factors;

 - Implementation of intervention strategies to achieve long-term compliance.

-The five risk factors for FBI are:
+The five FBI risk factors are:

-- Poor personal hygiene
+- Poor personal hygiene;

-- Food from unapproved sources
+- Food from unapproved sources;

-- Improper cooking temperatures/methods
+- Improper cooking temperatures/methods;

-- Improper holding, time and temperature
+- Improper holding time and temperature relationship; and

-- Food contamination
+- Food contamination.

 Phone: (702) 759-0588